Web analytics: Basic steps of the web analytics process

 The goal of A/B testing is to identify and suggest changes to web pages that increase or maximize the effect of a statistically tested result of interest.

 Each stage impacts or can impact (i.e., drives) the stage preceding or following it.
 So, sometimes the data that is available for collection impacts the online strategy.
 Other times, the online strategy affects the data collected.

-Web analytics technologies
+Web analytics Categories

 There are at least two categories of web analytics, off-site and on-site web analytics.